vmware-archive/pivot_pws_tutorial_rails/README.md

        See https://devcenter.heroku.com/articles/rails-integration-gems for more information.
 </pre>

-Heroku's 12 factor app recommendation spawned a gem, which does several things.

 ## Sponsorship

 Any Labs project is eligible for its PWS costs to be covered by a sponsorship during its engagement.
 Once the project is handed off, the sponsorship will end and the client will be responsible for paying each PWS bill.